To activate WordPress debug mode, simply change the config text string to this:

-This will cause all PHP errors, notices and warnings to be visually displayed on your website.
-In some cases, the errors identified may seem benign or trivial, which may indicate that they don’t follow PHP data-handling conventions or other rules.
-Remediating these issues isn’t necessary but can help reduce total code size and improve website functionality.
+This will cause all PHP errors, notices, and warnings to be visually displayed on your website.
+Sometimes, the errors identified may seem benign or trivial, indicating that they don't follow PHP data-handling conventions or other rules.
+Remediating these issues isn't necessary but can help reduce total code size and improve website functionality.

-In other cases, PHP errors may be related to code conflicts or outdated functions that are hampering website performance and may eventually cause your site to crash.
+In other cases, PHP errors may be related to code conflicts or outdated functions that hamper website performance and may eventually cause your site to crash.

 Your Top WordPress Debug Questions Answered

 Got questions?
 We have answers about using the WordPress debug mode.
 Here's what you need to know.